 An industrial source defines the term as, “Outsourcing is a business practice in which services or job functions are farmed out to a third party.”

-What sets it apart is that the process isn’t limited to geography or a certain industrial sector, instead, its advantages and mechanism knows no bounds and serves anyone who is in dire need of its help.
+What sets it apart is that the process isn’t limited to geography or a certain industrial sector.
+Instead, its advantages and mechanism know no bounds and serve anyone in dire need of help.

 Though it has become acknowledged predominantly as an IT service, in the present day however it is commonplace with several other business process management as well.

 Another industry-specific type, manufacture outsourcing forms the base of a production process.
-Hence, for this reason, it is familiar and widely used by businesses that revolve around manufacturing products in varying sizes and quantities.
+Hence, for this reason, it is familiar and widely used by businesses.
+It revolves around manufacturing products in varying sizes and quantities.

-For instance, a cosmetic business might outsource certain minerals or packages from a third party, while an automobile manufacturer might outsource to attain specific spare parts that are necessary to complete an entire unit of cars.
+For instance, a cosmetic business might outsource certain minerals or packages from a third party.
+An automobile manufacturer might outsource to attain specific spare parts necessary to complete cars.

 This is exclusive in the fact that it only aids with certain processes that a business might be struggling with, hence the name – process specific.
 The said company can outsource operation related tasks to an expert is better versed in it or has the human resource for the same.